charlenetolentino/mattsnotes/301-main/reading301-11.md

       <li>Mongo cause it can be scaled up and sideways </li>
     </ul>

-1. What is the disadvantage of a NoSQL database?
+1. Who is the disadvantage of a NoSQL database?

     <ul>